 When it comes to events in October, the Balloon Festival is the most important one.
 The release of more than 500 multi-colored giants into the sky takes place over nine days.
 The Balloon Festival is the world’s most enormous of its kind, drawing visitors from all over the globe to attend.

 Meanwhile, during your visit to Albuquerque, you will most likely want to take advantage of public Wi-Fi to share stunning pictures with friends and family and to communicate with relatives.
-However, you should remember to use a VPN for Android to keep your data safe.
+However, you should remember to use a VPN for Android to keep your data safe so go here for it.
 As a result, a glitch-free and interruption-free internet connection will be available to you at your convenience.
 So, try it out!

 A Few Facts About Albuquerque, New Mexico

 The Spanish colonists established the city of Albuquerque in 1706, which was previously known as Ranchos de Albuquerque and had just 18 households when it was founded.
 The settlement quickly rose to the status of a military outpost along the Camino Real route.